-Hybrid electric vVehicles with more than one mode of operation of the auxiliary power unit (e.g., economy mode, performance mode, etc.) for a given charge depleting or charge sustaining test cycle must be tested in the mode(s) which represents the worst case emissions maximum operation of the auxiliary power unit.
+Hybrid electric vehicles with more than one mode of operation for a given charge depleting or charge sustaining test cycle must be tested in the mode(s) which represents maximum operation of the auxiliary power unit.
 Confirmatory testing may also be performed in any mode of operation to ensure compliance with emission standards.